 In addition to the permanent employees and the agency-hired personnel mentioned above, there are significant numbers of workers based at each of the company's airports who are not directly employed by the company.
-They may be broken down into a number of different categories, including: government employees, such as those working for the air traffic control, immigration and customs services; the employees of ASUR's commercial concession holders, such as food and beverage or retail outlets and car rental offices; the employees of other businesses with a permanent base at the airport, such as ramp service providers and the airlines; and the employees sentatives of the company and the union.
-The of those companies subcontracted by ASUR to provide specific services in the airports.
-In the latter case, the most significant services subcontracted by ASUR in all nine of its airports are cleaning services for terminal buildings, administrative offices, and so on; and security services, including general surveillance staff and the personnel manning secuto employment types, contract types or collective bargaining agreements for the aforementioned workers.
+They may be broken down into a number of different categories, including: government employees, such as those working for the air traffic control, immigration and customs services; the employees of ASUR's commercial concession holders, such as food and beverage or retail outlets and car rental offices; the employees of other businesses with a permanent base at the airport, such as ramp service providers and the airlines; and the employees of those companies subcontracted by ASUR to provide specific services in the airports.
+In the latter case, the most significant services subcontracted by ASUR in all nine of its airports are cleaning services for terminal buildings, administrative offices, and so on; and security services, including general surveillance staff and the personnel manning security filters and passenger inspection points.

+At this time, data are not available in relation to employment types, contract types or collective bargaining agreements for the aforementioned workers.